Vietnam.vn - Nền tảng quảng bá Việt Nam

 The value of semiconductor production alone on Kyushu Island - known as Japan's " Silicon Island " - reached a record high of 1,392.4 billion Yen in 2000.

-However, the rise of South Korean manufacturers and cyclical volatility have sent the country's semiconductor industry into a tailspin.
+However, the rise of Korean manufacturers and cyclical volatility have sent the country's semiconductor industry into a tailspin.

 Technicians work at a semiconductor facility in Japan.
 Photo: TerraProbe

-In that context, the Japanese Government has implemented a strategy to revive the semiconductor industry with the goal of increasing the total revenue of the domestic semiconductor industry from 5,000 billion yen in 2020 to 15,000 billion yen in 2030.
+In that context, the Japanese Government has implemented a strategy to revive the semiconductor industry with the goal of increasing the total revenue of the domestic semiconductor industry from 5,000 billion Yen in 2020 to 15,000 billion Yen in 2030.

 In fact, in the first 3 years of the strategy, from 2021, Japan has allocated a budget of up to 4,000 billion Yen to serve the development of the semiconductor industry.